 This chapter provides an overview of database tables within FlexNet Manager Suite that are affected by the adapter.
-These brief notes can be augmented by reviewing the Schema Reference document for the current release.
+These brief notes can be augmented by reviewing the FlexNet Manager Suite 2019 R1 Schema Reference PDF file for the current release.